ExpediaGroup/waggle-dance/README.md

 #### Access Control

-The primary metastore is the only proxied metastore that can be configured to have write access.
-This is controlled by the property: `primary-meta-store.access-control-type` It can have the following values:
+Metastore read and write access control is controlled by the properties: `primary-meta-store.access-control-type` and `federated-meta-stores[n].access-control-type`.
+They can have the following values:

 | Property                                              | Description |
 |:----|:----|